FeelsDEX/feels/docs/207_bonding_curve_feels.md

 ## 4. Pool Lifecycle

 ### 4.1.
-Phase 1: Bonding Curve Active
+Pool Phase 1: Bonding Curve Active

 -   **Deployment**: The `deploy_bonding_curve_liquidity` instruction creates the discretized hyperbola curve as described above.
 -   **LPing Disabled**: The `PoolController` sets a flag on the pool that prevents any user from calling `open_position` or other liquidity-modifying instructions.
 -   **Trading**: Users buy the new token with `FeelsSOL`.
 Swaps are executed by the standard CLMM engine against protocol‑owned liquidity.
 The standard **Dynamic Fee Model** applies to all trades.
+    -   Optional Initial Buy: A side‑effect‑free, ordinary swap that does not alter pool configuration.
+It applies the standard fee model and fee split, including the creator base fee.
 -   **Graduation Check**: After every swap, the contract checks if the total `FeelsSOL` collected has reached the graduation market cap.

 ### 4.2.
-Phase 2: Seamless Transition to Steady-State
+Pool Phase 2: Seamless Transition to Steady-State

 A critical design goal is to graduate the pool from its bonding curve to an open, steady-state AMM with **zero downtime**.
 This is achieved by adding the new, permanent liquidity *before* removing the old, temporary bonding curve liquidity.

 1.  **Graduation Trigger**: The `swap` transaction that meets or exceeds the graduation cap flips the `PoolController` state from `PriceDiscovery` to `SteadyState`.
 Trading continues uninterrupted, but internal logic now changes for all subsequent actions.

-2.  **Deployment of Steady-State Liquidity**: Once the pool is in the `SteadyState`, a permissionless crank instruction, `deploy_steady_state_liquidity`, can be called.
-This crucial, one-time transaction performs the initial deployment of the permanent protocol‑owned strategies.
+2.  **Deployment of Steady-State Liquidity**: Once the pool is in the `SteadyState`, attempt a single, atomic `graduate_pool` instruction to reallocate capital to Floor POL and seed PoolBuffer.
+If this exceeds CU limits, a permissionless crank instruction, `deploy_steady_state_liquidity`, can be used to seed steady state and a batched `cleanup_bonding_curve` withdraws bonding-curve ranges.
+All steps are safe to retry and idempotent.

     -   **Source of Capital**: The crank's first step is to calculate the total assets collected during the bonding phase.
 These assets, held in the pool vaults from the now-inactive bonding curve positions, consist of:
         1. All the `FeelsSOL` paid by buyers.